-Then around may/ June time ( Alby would of been around 18 months now ) .
+Then around may/ June time 18 months after giving birth .
 I had a period which lasted a whole month and only stopped because of me taking a contraceptive pill .
 I was drained and exhausted all the time and was having constant headaches.

 As the weeks got on I was getting more and more concerned but still shrugged it off .
 Thinking to myself I really haven’t got time to deal with this let alone try and get a doctors appointment.
 So I turned to Doctor Google which was the worst thing you can do in any situation.
 Having a look through the reason why women can have prolonged periods just made me feel ill .
 Especially as one reason could of been because of cervical cancer .
 Which is something my family has had to go through with grandparents .
 Que to panic !